 A smart meter can work in pre-payment or credit mode.
 Pre-payment customers will see some particular benefits from having a smart meter.
 For example:

-- energy suppliers may offer new and more flexible ways of topping up their meter including the ability to top up over the phone or online
+- energy suppliers will offer new and more flexible ways of topping up their meter, including the ability to top up over the phone or online

-- the smart meter can be set so that consumers do not run out of credit at night and won’t be left without power when the shops shut
+- for those who continue to top up at shops, the smart meter can be set so that consumers do not run out of credit at night and won’t be left without power when the shops shut.

 Find out more by visiting Smart meters: a guide.